South Florida federal sites resume use of J&J vaccine after pause due to rare blood clots

 At the MDC North site, 127 Johnson & Johnson doses were administered as of Sunday afternoon, compared to roughly 300 Pfizer vaccines.

-“We take safety seriously.
-There was a pause, and now we are going ahead with it,” he said.
+“We take safety really very seriously, and there was a pause, it was examined, and now we’re going ahead with it,” he said.

 For Harrison, receiving the shot was a priority,

-“I own my own assisted living facility.
-I work with the elderly, so we both will be protected,” she said.
+“I own my own [assisted living facility], and it’s good that you get the shot, because I’m dealing with a lot of elderly people, and we don’t knw what can happen, so we both will be protected,” she said.

+Patients who come to any of the federally supported sites in Florida will be given a fact sheet that explains the risks involved with the Johnson & Johnson vaccine, especially for women under the age of 50.

+The MDC North site is open from 7 a.m. to 7 p.m., seven days a week for anyone 18 or older with no appointment necessary.
+Sixteen and 17-year-olds are able to receive the Pfizer vaccine, but they need to be accompanied by a parent or guardian and bring proof that they are a parent or guardian.

 For more information about vaccination sites in Florida, click here.